High School

 Share this article

-"I didn't know anyone at BETA Camp, so it gave me an opportunity to reinvent myself.
-At school I was quiet, and reluctant to speak up in class.
-BETA Camp gave me the freedom to voice my ideas and speak out."
+"I didn't know anyone at Prequel's Program, so it allowed me to reinvent myself.
+At school, I was quiet and reluctant to speak up in class.
+Prequel gave me the freedom to voice my ideas and speak out."

 Throughout high school in her home state of Florida, she was involved in a number of business-related activities at school.
-She hopes to one day combine her interests in business and biology to work in an industry such as biotechnology.
-She loves the idea of using business as a tool to help those around her, and shares how BETA Camp helped her to develop the confidence to pursue her dreams.
+She is now studying biotechnology at Stanford, where she is exploring the intersection of deep learning, AI, and health.
+She currently holds internships as a CREST Research Intern, Deep Learning Intern, and Marketing and Outreach Intern.
+She loves the idea of using business as a tool to help those around her and shares how Prequel's Fall Program (formerly BETA Camp) helped her develop the confidence to pursue her dreams.
+Madison's story is an inspiration for students interested in STEM and entrepreneurship.

-Tell us a bit about life at your high school:
+Tell us a bit about life at your high school before Prequel:

-I’m a senior in high school and I’m quite involved in a lot of business related activities.
-I’m part of a social entrepreneurship program where we learn how we can use entrepreneurship to help the world and solve social issues.
-Every year we compete in what is called the Diamond Challenge competition.
-During my first year we focused on social innovation and worked on a project about human trafficking.
-The next year we concentrated on business innovation and investigated biodegradable contact lenses.
-I’m also the Vice-President of DECA at my school.
+As a senior in high school, I was quite involved in a lot of business-related activities.
+I was a part of a social entrepreneurship program where we learned how we can use entrepreneurship to help the world and solve social issues.
+Every year, we would compete in what is called the Diamond Challenge competition.
+In my first year, we focused on social innovation and worked on a project about human trafficking.
+The next year, we concentrated on business innovation and investigated biodegradable contact lenses.
+I was also the Vice-President of DECA at my school.

-My sister found information about BETA Camp on a Facebook group chat and forwarded it to me, encouraging me to look into it.
-I applied, and got accepted into the program that was run during the summer of 2020, the inaugural BETA Camp cohort.
+My sister had found information about Prequel's Fall Program on a Facebook group chat and forwarded it to me, encouraging me to look into it.
+I then applied and got accepted into the program that was run during the fall of 2020, the inaugural Prequel Fall Cohort.

 It must have been exciting being part of the first cohort!
 What was it like?

-I had a really great time at BETA Camp.
-The fact that the program was completely virtual made it a lot less of an intimidating environment.
-I didn't know anyone at BETA Camp, so it gave me an opportunity to reinvent myself.
-At school I was quiet, and reluctant to speak up in class.
-BETA Camp gave me the freedom to voice my ideas and speak out because there is this distance over Zoom.
+I had a great time at Prequel.
+The fact that the program was completely virtual made it a lot less intimidating.
+I didn't know anyone at, so it gave me an opportunity to reinvent myself.
+At school, I used to be quiet and reluctant to speak up in class.
+Prequel gave me the freedom to voice my ideas and speak out because there is this distance over Zoom.

-Tell me a bit more about the freedom BETA Camp gave you.
+Tell me a bit more about the freedom that Prequel's Fall Program gave you.

-At the very beginning we were told BETA camp is what you make of it.
-I definitely tried to make the most of it.
-During the workshops and panel discussion I'd ask questions or add my own commentary.
+At the very beginning, we were told Prequel is what you make of it.
+I tried to make the most of it.
+During the workshops and panel discussions, I'd ask questions or add my on commentary.
 I wasn't afraid to speak up.
 And that's how my team kind of came together.

 One of my team members commented that he felt I was great at speaking and had a lot of great ideas, and that he wanted to work with me.
 That got me thinking that if I have these good ideas, I should share them instead of being afraid of embarrassing myself.